nicosantangelo/sublime-gulp/README.md

 # Sublime Gulp

-A plugin to run your Gulp tasks from within Sublime plus some handy [Gulp Snippets](#snippets) too.
+A plugin to run your [Gulp](http://gulpjs.com/) tasks from within Sublime plus some handy [snippets](#snippets) too.

 ## Quickstart

 1. Install Via [Package Control](https://packagecontrol.io) `Gulp`
-2. Open your repo containing either a gulpfile.js file or directory
+2. Open your repo containing either a `gulpfile.js` file or directory
 3. If you don't already have a `default` gulp task make one
 4. Menu to Tools>Gulp>Run Default Task
-5. Enjoy
+5. Enjoy!

 ## Installation